 Tiger by Franz Marc

 Marc’s Tiger shows the influence of Picasso’s cubism and Paul Cezanne.
-Cubism is used as a means of heightening realism and sentiment, together with Marc’s interest in bold, primary colours and their potential to convey emotion are evident in this artwork.
+Cubism is used as a means of heightening realism and sentiment, together with Marc’s interest in bold, primary colors, and their potential to convey emotion is evident in this artwork.

 Franz Marc (1880 – 1916) was a German painter and printmaker, one of the key figures of German Expressionism.
 He was a founding member of Der Blaue Reiter (The Blue Rider), a journal whose name later became synonymous with the circle of artists collaborating in it.

 Marc showed several of his works in the first Der Blaue Reiter exhibition in Munich between 1911 and1912.
 As it was the apex of the German expressionist movement, the exhibit also showed in Berlin, Cologne, Hagen, and Frankfurt.